ev-ant/moppNord/README.md

 4. Insert your \.bib file with a bibliography for the master thesis into *library.bib*.

+Notice, that if your introductory part is in English, you do not need to have `lang: nb` in YAML.

 To get the master thesis that includes both parts, run the command `moppNord::create_mopp("<your_file_name>.Rmd")`.

 ## Template *MOPP_mono - Nord University*